 How to Get There?

 Direct flights arrive at Honolulu International Airport in Oahu from many places worldwide.
 Another option is to book a cruise to Honolulu from some locations in the United States, Mexico, and Canada.
-There are regular daily interisland flights connecting the main Hawaiian Islands.
+There are regular daily interisland flights connecting the central Hawaiian Islands.

 Jamaica